danilo-znamerovszkij/autofill-inputs-with-mock-data/README.md

-# set all inputs - pure vanilla js extension to fill all inputs in the DOM
+# Script to set all inputs with mock data

-Set All Inputs - with mock data
+Chrome extension to set all inputs with mock data